miamtech/mealz-documentation/docs/web_ssr/main-features/meals-planner.md

 - The URL of your **planner current menu** page
 - The URL of your **retailer cart** page (redirect target after finalization)

-This is stored in the SSR API routing configuration (example shape):
+This is configured in the SSR API routing (example format):

 ```json
 {